Fever in Adults (cont.)

 IN THIS ARTICLE

-If symptoms worsen, if the fever continues for more than three days despite treatment, or if the fever lasts longer then a week without treatment, see the doctor immediately.
+If symptoms worsen, if the fever continues for more than three days despite treatment, or if the fever lasts longer than a week without treatment, see a doctor immediately.

-Follow-up is very important especially for people with fevers due to cancer, drug-induced fevers, infectious causes, FUOs, or hormone problems, since these people may experience relapses and repeated treatments.
+Follow-up is very important especially for people with fevers due to cancer, drug-induced fevers, infectious causes like tuberculosis, FUOs, or hormone problems, since these people may experience relapses and repeated treatments.
 In some cases, hospitalization may be required.

 Must Read Articles Related to Fever in Adults

 Patient Comments & Reviews

 The eMedicineHealth doctors ask about Fever (in Adults):

 Cold and Flu Resources